 - They're fun!
-(Schadenfreude!)

-- But really so that we can learn lessons

-- Learn more about the actual behavior of systems in the real world

-- Design better systems in the future

-- Not our goal to say some companies are worse than others

-- In fact, companies which suffer outages run better and more robust infrastructure afterwards!

-- "What doesn't kill you, makes you stronger"

-- We'll see a few case studies of outages

-- And learn lessons from them
+(Schadenfreude!) - But really so that we can learn lessons - Learn more about the actual behavior of systems in the real world - Design better systems in the future - Not our goal to say some companies are worse than others - In fact, companies which suffer outages run better and more robust infrastructure afterwards! - "What doesn't kill you, makes you stronger" - "It builds character" Calvin's Dad (in Calvin and Hobbes) - We'll see a few case studies of outages - And learn lessons from them